A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation study of Phase II clinical trials

+In the following, for the class WE($p$,$\kappa$) of designs proposed in Section \ref{subsec:simWeight}, we will only consider the case of $p=\{1,\,2\}$: this will offer insights on how different degrees of discrimination between arm-specific variances affect the resulting operating characteristics.
 We compare its performance with several alternative allocation procedures which have good properties either in terms of statistical power or patient benefit.
 For a fair comparison with our proposal and to narrow down the set of competitors, we restrict to response-adaptive designs based on deterministic allocation rule.
 Additionally, in line with the objective of the trial, we only consider those adaptive designs that try to skew allocations in favour of arms with means closer to the target.
 Specifically, we compare with the following designs: (i.)
-Fixed and equal randomisation (FR), where each patient can be treated in a specific arm with fixed probability $\frac1K$; (ii.)
-Current belief (CB), where the next patient is treated in the arm with posterior mean $\bar x_{n_j}$ closest to the target $\gamma_j$; (iii.)
-Thompson Sampling (TS), where patient $t$ is treated in the arm which maximises the adjusted posterior probability of being the best, i.e. $\pi_j=\frac{\mathbb{P}(j=j^*|\texttt{data})^c}{\sum_{l=1}^K\,\mathbb{P}(l=j^*|\texttt{data})^c}\,,$ where $c=\frac{t}{2N}$ helps to stabilise the resulting allocations; (iv.)
+Fixed and equal randomization (FR), where each patient can be treated in a specific arm with fixed probability $\frac1K$; (ii.)
+Current belief (CB), where the next patient is treated in the arm with posterior mean $\bar x_{n_j}$ closest to the target $\gamma$; (iii.)
+Thompson Sampling (TS), where patient $t$ is treated in the arm which maximizes the adjusted posterior probability of being the best, i.e. $\pi_j=\frac{\mathbb{P}(j=j^*|\texttt{data})^c}{\sum_{l=1}^K\,\mathbb{P}(l=j^*|\texttt{data})^c}\,,$ where $c=\frac{t}{2N}$ helps to stabilize the resulting allocations; (iv.)
 Symmetric Gittins Index (SGI) and (v.)
-Targeted Gittins Index (TGI), two modifications of \cite{smith2018bayesian}'s proposal involving $\gamma_j$ (full details are provided in Section D of the SM).
+Targeted Gittins Index (TGI), two modifications of \cite{smith2018bayesian}'s proposal involving $\gamma$ (full details are provided in Section E of the SM).
 We use objective priors and fix $d=0.99$, in line with the considerations of \cite{wang1991sequential} and \cite{williamson2020response} for a trial of size $N=100$.
 Notice that, apart from FR, all the alternative designs can be classified as response-adaptive.
 FR is taken as benchmark for power comparison, due to its even exploration of all the arms and its wide application in real trials.
 CB and TS are common and intuitive response-adaptive designs, which are generally associated with good performance in terms of patient benefit.
 Finally, SGI and TGI are modifications of a forward-looking design which is oriented toward a patient benefit objective \citep{smith2018bayesian,williamson2020response}.
+In absence of prior knowledge about the treatments, the burn-in size is fixed to $B=5$ for all the response-adaptive designs to help sequential algorithms collecting sufficient preliminary information about all the arms.
+The same burn-in size is chosen for both the case of known and unknown variances, in order to isolate its effect in the comparison between these two settings.
+Further details are provided in Section G.1 of the SM.